 The best market in Cuba is black

-About 80% of the Cuban economy is unofficial.
-Although official channels have a very limited offer on the shelves, the black market provides almost everything.
+About 90% of the Cuban economy is unofficial.
+Official channels have a very limited offer on their shelves, the black market provides almost everything.
 This leads to an interesting error of judgment most tourists make.
-We think when we hear that the average salary is about 15 $ and something costs 10 $ that the average Cuban will have to work 20 days to buy it.
-Sounds logical doesn’t it?
+We think when we hear that the average salary is about 20 $ and something costs 10 $ that the average Cuban will have to work 15 days to buy it.
+Sounds logical, doesn’t it?

 Well, thanks to the black market (la bolsa negra), things do not add up that way.

 Our logic dictates that we go to work to earn money.
 That’s not the case in Cuba.

 To live, Cubans in Havana need about 150-200 $ a month (outside Havana half that amount).
 If your salary is 15 and you need 200… you have to make some money on the side… The money you make “on the side” is your main income.